raisely/NoHarm/licenses/Apache-2.0-NoHarm.md

 conspicuously marked or otherwise designated in writing by the copyright owner as "Not a Contribution."

-"Contributor" shall mean Licensor and any individual or Legal Entity on behalf of whom a Contribution has been received by Licensor and subsequently incorporated within the Work.
+"Contributor" must mean Licensor and any individual or Legal Entity on behalf of whom a Contribution has been received by Licensor and subsequently incorporated within the Work.

-"Forests" shall mean 0.5 or more hectares of trees that were either planted more than 50 years ago or were not planted by humans or human made equipment.
+"Forests" must mean 0.5 or more hectares of trees that were either planted more than 50 years ago or were not planted by humans or human made equipment.

-"Deforestation" shall mean the clearing, burning or destruction of 0.5 or more hectares of forests within a 1 year period.
+"Deforestation" must mean the clearing, burning or destruction of 0.5 or more hectares of forests within a 1 year period.

 ## 3. Grant of Copyright License